4 Prong vs 6 Prong Engagement Ring

 • Four prong rings require slightly more attention during routine maintenance checks.

-Regular professional inspections help ensure prongs remain secure regardless of setting choice.
+Regular professional inspections help ensure prongs remain secure regardless of the setting choice.

 Maintenance and Cleaning